-Nouns Derived From Other Nouns:-et, -ette, -y
+Nouns derived from other nouns: -et, -ette, -y

 booklet droplet piglet

 cigarette Johnny ringlet

 doggy kitchenette wavelet

 1.2.
-Noun + Noun
+Noun + noun

 English often uses nouns to modify other nouns: for example, horse race means cursa de cavalls and race horse means cavall de curses.
-(For more information concerning these constructions, see section Sy 1.5).
-As far as the morphology of these combinations is concerned, there are three possibilities: 1) separate words, as in the two previous cases; 2) combinations using a hyphen, such as shirt-sleeves, and 3) fusions, such as bloodstain.
+(For more information concerning these constructions, see section Sy 1.5.)
+As far as the morphology of these combinations is concerned, there are three possibilities: 1) separate words, as in the two previous cases; 2) combinations using a hyphen, such as input-output, and 3) fusions, such as bloodstain.
 In general, the more a certain combination establishes itself in the common language, the more likely it is to be written as one word.
 For example, fire fighter was originally written as two words, but has gradually evolved into both a hyphenated form (fire-fighter) and a single word (firefighter).

-The spelling of the two nouns can also have its effect: policeman is written as one word because the two elements of which it is composed, police and man combine well.
-However, its synonym, police officer is written as two words (or with a hyphen: police-officer) because the sequence eo in "policeofficer" looks strange to English speakers.
-Similarly, racehorse is now quite often written as a single word, whereas "horserace" is not; the combination eh is unusual in English, so the two elements in racehorse are easily distinguished, but the combination er is quite common and thus makes it difficult to see the separation in "horserace".
+How the two nouns are spelled can also make a big difference: policeman is written as one word because the two elements of which it is composed, police and man combine well.
+However, its synonym, police officer is written as two words (or with a hyphen: policeofficer) because the sequence eo in policeofficer looks strange to English speakers.
+Similarly, racehorse is now quite often written as a single word, whereas horserace is not; the combination eh is unusual in English, so the two elements in racehorse are easily distinguished, but the combination er is quite common and thus makes it difficult to see the separation in horserace.